aspnetboilerplate/aspnetboilerplate/doc/WebSite/OData-Integration.md

 **simple** and **standard** way".
 See [odata.org](http://www.odata.org/).
 You can use OData with ASP.NET Boilerplate.
 The [Abp.Web.Api.OData](https://www.nuget.org/packages/Abp.Web.Api.OData)
-NuGet package simplifies it's usage.
+NuGet package simplifies its usage.

 ### Setup